servertap-io/servertap/docs/index.md

 ]
 ```

-# Current Endpoints
+## Current Endpoints

 This plugin self-hosts its own API documentation using Swagger.
-You can see the full API documentation at http://your-server.net:4567/swagger.
+You can see the full API documentation at `http://your-server.net:4567/swagger`.
 You can even explore and test the API right from the UI!

+!!! note
->Note: there is a known issue that causes the OpenApi plugin to spew
+    there is a known issue that causes the OpenApi plugin to spew tons of logs
->tons of logs into your server log.
-See https://github.com/phybros/servertap/issues/60 for details.
+    into your server log.
+See <https://github.com/phybros/servertap/issues/60>
+    for details.

 Some examples of capabilities are: